hpc/mpifileutils/DAOS-Support.md

 2. POSIX -> DAOS
 3. DAOS  -> DAOS

+The DAOS->DAOS case supports both POSIX and non-POSIX DAOS containers.

 ## DAOS Data Movement Use Cases

-In each use case, it is assumed the the pools used already exist.
+In each use case, it is assumed that the pools and containers used already exist.
 Also, only one DAOS source is supported.

 1. **DAOS Destination**
-    * POSIX container may or may not exist already
+    * Container is assumed to exist already

 2. **DAOS Source**
-    * POSIX source container exists
+    * Source container exists

 3. **DAOS Source and Destination**
     * Copy across two different pools
     * Copy across containers in the same pool
+    * Copying non-POSIX containers is only supported for the DAOS -> DAOS case

-## DAOS Data Movement Examples
+## DAOS POSIX Data Movement Examples

 #### Example One